Notes and Scales in Strudel

 Example 3: Different Starting Notes

 Finally, let's look at a very revealing example.
-Now play the same song starting on A4 instead of C4.
+Now we play the same song starting on A4 instead of C4.

 Notice something important: not a single number changes.
 This is because the numbers are positions in the scale.
 Therefore, the positions do not change even if you change the starting note.